ory/docs/guides/9-telemetry/README.md

   * Build time, hash and version of ORY Hydra
   * Memory consumption of ORY Hydra's process

+The information is stored in an aggregated format without any personally identifiable information.

 ## Identification

 To identify an installation and group together clusters, we create a SHA-256 hash of the Issuer URL for identification.
 Additionally, each running instance is identified using an unique identifier which is set every time ORY Hydra starts.
 The identifier is a Universally Unique Identifier (V4) and is thus a cryptographically safe random string.
-Identification is triggered when we are confident that the instance is not a test instance (e.g. one of our tutorials).
+Identification is triggered when we are confident that the instance is not a test instance (e.g. one of the tutorials or a local installation).

 We collect the following system metrics: